OmarMohamed26/ChessProject/README.md

 Drawing:
 - For best visual quality when scaling textures, use `DrawTexturePro` and set linear filtering with `SetTextureFilter(tex, FILTER_BILINEAR)` or enable MSAA via `SetConfigFlags(FLAG_MSAA_4X_HINT)` before `InitWindow()`.

-Debugging tips
+Debugging tips:
 - If a texture fails to show:
   - Verify the working directory and that `assets/<name>.png` exists.
   - Check `GameBoard[row][col].piece.texture.id` after loading — zero means failure.
   - Use `TraceLog(LOG_INFO, ...)` to print load attempts and positions.
-  - Draw a visible fallback rectangle when texture.id == 0 to confirm the drawing code runs.
+  - Draw a visible fallback rectangle when `texture.id == 0` to confirm the drawing code runs.

 ## Coding style & documentation

-- Headers are self-contained — include types (`raylib.h`) in headers that need them.
+- Headers are self-contained — include `raylib.h` in headers that need it.
 - Prefer `snprintf()` over `strcpy/strcat` and trim filenames before loading.
 - Use explicit-width integer types (`uint8_t`, `int16_t`) when size matters; `char` works for small flags.
+- New/modified functions are documented with Doxygen-style comments in their .c files.

 ## Contributing